Welcome to Accademia Riaci

 OUR HISTORY

-Starting as a small art studio, today the same passionate mission has lit up not only a single maestro but a spectacular team of teachers representing the best Italian artists in Florence, retaining the founder and Honorary President’s vision of tradition and spirit, expressed in the quote.
-Our student’s body has represented over 50 countries worldwide, pursuing their art in the fields of Design, Crafts, Fine Arts, Italian Language, and Italian Culinary Arts, never failing to inspire them.
+What began as a modest art studio has evolved into a vibrant institution, with a passionate team of teachers, representing the best Italian artists in Florence.
+The academy remains committed to the founder and Honorary President’s vision of tradition and spirit.
+With a diverse student body from over 50 countries, Accademia Riaci inspires individuals in the fields of Design, Crafts, Fine Arts, Italian Language, and Italian Culinary Arts, carrying forth the legacy of artistic pursuit and global inspiration.

 Accademia Riaci School Group